 With extensive advice from the company's health promotion department and occupational health staff, as well as Dr. Tetsuji Sawa (MD, Clinical Psychologist) who mentored him at university and seminars, and Dr. Yusuke Suzuki (Psychosomatic Medicine Specialist) whom he met while studying psychology, the Mental Health Lab became an officially recognized company lab in April 2021.

-Watanabe sharing his personal experience with mental health challenges at a Mental Health Lab event
+Watanabe shares his personal experience with mental health challenges at a Mental Health Lab event.

-All lab members have experienced mental health challenges themselves or among those around them.
+All lab members have personally experienced mental health challenges or know someone who has.
 What do you keep in mind when running the lab?

 "I myself was trapped by prejudice against mental health issues and denied my own struggles," says Watanabe.
 Through the lab's activities, he aims first to create an atmosphere where mental health can be discussed openly.
-They undertake various initiatives, including seminars, training sessions, and hosting mental health cafes.
+To achieve this, they undertake various initiatives such as seminars, training sessions, and hosting mental health cafes.

 Now entering its fifth year, the Dentsu Inc. Mental Health Lab is currently run by about 10 members.
 While their reasons for joining and backgrounds vary, every member is someone who developed an interest in or awareness of mental health challenges due to their own or someone close to them experiencing mental health issues.